-Getting your tenant out will be almost impossible if they don’t want to leave when you sell the property.
-When a tenant is in a lease they are protected by that lease by law, the lease is a written contract.
-If you sell the property in September and the tenants’ lease expires in March, the tenant can legally stay until March.
+Getting your tenant out will be almost impossible if they don’t want to leave when you selling your investment property.
+When a tenant is in a lease they are protected by that lease by law.
+The lease is a written contract.
+If you sell the property in September and the tenants’ lease expires in March.
+The tenant can legally stay until March.
 You absolutely cannot demand that they leave any sooner.
 You should also make it clear and give plenty of notice that when the lease does expire there won’t be the option to renew it, as you will no longer own the property.
-You are allowed to ask them to leave with notice and you can even sweeten the deal by giving them large amounts of money to encourage them to leave and to help them find a new rental.
+And you are allowed to ask them to leave with notice and you can even sweeten the deal by giving them large amounts of money to encourage them to leave and to help them find a new rental.
 However, if they are unable or unwilling to move you are ultimately at their mercy.

 Tenants have little interest presenting their property how an owner would.
 Presentation is a huge part of a successful sale.
 People that pay the most buy emotionally and pay more when they do, presentation help with this.

 How much money will you lose?
-Poor property presentation, only being able to sell to an investor or a home homer that will wait for the lease to end, limited access.
+Poor property presentation, only being able to sell to an investor or a home owner that will wait for the lease to end, limited access.
 All this comes at a cost.
 On a home of around $500,000 my estimate is you will sell for around $20,000 less than if the property was vacant.
 Yes $20,000.
 Compare that to the $4,000 rental income you will make over the 8 week campaign if you keep the tenant in place.

 We’ve had delightful tenants that present the home like a show home to super hostile tenants that refuse to clean up or leave when we show buyers and have big aggressive dogs out the back ready to eat us all.
 So meeting the tenants and understand who they are, really needs to be considered first, so a plan can be made.

-Other legalities is that the tenant needs to be issued with a notice of intention to sell .
+Other legalities is that the tenant needs to be issue with a notice of intention to sell .
 Which you can access here.